ImeneYAHIAOUI/al-newbank/adr/adr006- Implementation-of-Timeout-Pattern-in-sdk.md

 2. **Timeout Mechanism:** Develop a reusable timeout function or module that can be easily applied to different asynchronous operations across the codebase.

 3. **Timeout Configuration:**
     - **Service-Specific Configurations:** Explore the option of allowing configurable timeouts for each service individually.
-This would involve maintaining a configuration file or database to associate specific services with their respective timeout values.
+This would involve maintaining a configuration file to associate specific services with their respective timeout values.
     - **Global Timeout:** Alternatively, consider having a global, fixed timeout for all services if uniform response times are acceptable.

 ## Risks and Considerations